TickTeam/guide-tt/android_app/how_to_assign_a_task_list.md

 ### How to assign a task to someone?
-In TickTick you can assign tasks in a shared list.
 Please note that the person you want to assign a task to has to accept your invite to a shared list before you make him responsible for that task.

 1.Open TickTick on your android device.